pepeklein/pepeklein/README.md

 🫀 Passionate about solving problems through technology, I currently work as a Business Systems Analyst helping companies optimize their processes and systems.

 💻 I’m now shifting gears towards Software Engineering, where I can combine my analytical mindset with hands-on coding.
-I'm deepening my knowledge in JavaScript, Python, Node.js, React, Angular, and cloud platforms like Azure and AWS, with a strong focus on back-end and API development.
+I'm deepening my knowledge in JavaScript, Python, Node.js, React, Angular and cloud platforms like Azure and AWS, with a strong focus on back-end and API development.

 🧠 I’m a curious learner and always looking for better ways to build reliable and scalable solutions.
 My goal is to create meaningful applications that make a difference.